-freeze_limiter_iteration = -1
+$freeze_limiter_iteration = -1$

-The node-based limiters can be frozen by setting freeze_limiter_iteration to zero or an iteration number.
+The node-based limiters can be frozen with freeze_limiter_iteration equal to zero or an iteration number.
 A negative value does not freeze the limiter.
 Zero is used to retain the limiter field contained in the restart file.
-Freezing can possibly improve "ringing" nonlinear iterative convergence.
-[30] If a unrealizable reconstruction (negative density or pressure) is encountered the limiter field will be locally updated at the node experiencing the problematic reconstruction.
+Freezing a limiter can reduce nonlinear iterative convergence "ringing."
+[31] Freezing is typically engaged at 3/4 of the iterations required for convergence.
+The steady decline of the low frequency residual modes tend to continue at similar rate with or without freezing, you just can't see it in the ringing residual norm.
+The later you wait to freeze the limiter, the closer the frozen limiter solution is to the converged answer.
+If a unrealizable reconstruction (negative density or pressure) is encountered the limiter field will be locally updated at the node experiencing the problematic reconstruction.
 The adjoint solver is only compatible with a frozen limiter.